• Skip to main content

 Easy Make Ahead Baked Ziti Pinterest Pin

 My Easy Make-Ahead Baked Ziti recipe with sausage and ricotta is a delicious make-ahead main dish with three kinds of cheese.
-It’s my favorite “go-to” dish for feeding a crowd.
+Along with my Mushroom Carbonara recipe, it’s my favorite “go-to” dish for feeding a crowd.

 Easy Make Ahead Baked Ziti in a white baking dish garnished with fresh parsley